Supermassive black holes coalescence mediated by massive perturbers: implications for gravitational waves emission and

-In order to determine whether future astronomers will have the possibility to witness from a preferential location a SMBHB merger, we simulated the evolution of the Milkomeda SMBHB, assuming $e_\bhb=e_\gc=0.5$.
-We carried out our model up to 30 Myr, evolving the subsequent evolution of the SMBHB semi-major axis and eccentricity following the treatment described in Sect. \ref{SMBHBMER}.
+We carried out our model up to 30 Myr, following the subsequent evolution of the BHB semi-major axis and eccentricity following the treatment described in Sect. \ref{BHBMER}.
 Our results are shown in Figure \ref{final}.
-We found that the GC-SMBHB energy exchange is extremely efficient, causing a steep increase of $e_\bhb$ after $\sim 10$ Myr.
-This increase drives the SMBHB to coalesce in $\sim 200$ Myr, a time much shorter than the whole galaxy-merger time-scale.

-Due to the small ratio between the SMBHB reduced and total mass, $\eta_\bhb = 0.041$, the post-merged SMBH is expected to receive a small kick $v_k \sim 10-50$ km s$^{-1}$ even for maximally rotating SMBHs \cite{schnittman07}, thus suggesting that the Milkomeda will continue its life as a massive elliptical galaxy hosting a central SMBH.
+Due to the small ratio between the BHB reduced and total mass, $\eta_\bhb = 0.041$, the post-merged SMBH is expected to receive a small kick $v_k \sim 10-50$ km s$^{-1}$ even for maximally rotating SMBHs \cite{schnittman07}, thus suggesting that the Milkomeda will continue its life as a massive elliptical galaxy hosting a central SMBH.